baenaedu/KQI_measurements/readme.md

 # KQI measurements
 For FTP

 Just run python file ftpKQI.py and it will save a json file with the result.
+It uses standard curl program included in most of Linux distributions.

 The configuration is made in hardcoded way